ryanelian/instapack/books/tutorial-asp-net-core-mvc.md

 Read more about TypeScript: https://www.typescriptlang.org/docs/home.html

-> `instapack` provides rapid development mode that automatically builds on-change by using debug and watch flag: `ipack -dw`
+> instapack provides rapid development mode that automatically builds on-change by using debug and watch flag: `ipack -dw`

 ## Imports and NPM

-We can add libraries into our project from NPM gallery and consume them using `instapack`.
+We can add libraries into our project from NPM gallery and consume them using instapack.

-Try adding `comma-number` into our project via the command line: `yarn add comma-number`
+Try adding comma-number module into our project via the command line: `yarn add comma-number`

 Then modify our code in `index.ts` to: